CodeWise-CS/codewise-curriculum/README.md

 ## 📧 **Contact**

-For questions or support, reach out to the CodeWise team:
+For questions or support, reach out to: iacopo.schianchi@gmail.com

-Email: iacopo.schianchi@gmail.com

 ## 🌟 **License**
 This project is licensed under the MIT License.
 Feel free to use and adapt the materials as needed.